PolinaShneider/Sandbox/README.md

 * demos for my articles on [codex.so](https://codex.so/)
 * various experiments that I want to keep for history 😂

+You have an apple.
+Your friend gives you one.
+How much will you have?

+— One apple
+— Is your language JavaScript? 🤪

 ![I'm okay](https://i.imgur.com/YOmDuDV.jpg)